Michael Yitayew

 I am here for a good time, not a long time

-Research Projects and Interests:
+Research Project and Interests:

 My project focuses on developing a novel biomaterial for the encapsulation of donor pancreatic islets, which can be implanted into patients with Type-1 diabetes to provide long-term treatment of the disease.
 The technique aims to restore the body's natural ability to produce insulin by implanting functional donor islets, which are a cluster of cells found in our pancreas responsible for insulin production amongst other roles.
 This approach has seen promising clinical success but one of its drawbacks is the requirement for continuous administration of immunosuppressant drugs to prevent implant rejection, which present with many toxic side-effects.
 Protective encapsulation of the islets using biocompatible materials has been the prominent choice in the field to address this issue and my project aims to achieve this by designing a novel nanocoating for the islets.
 This coating will serve as a semi-permeable membrane around the islets to allow the cells to function and secrete insulin while serving as a protective shield from adverse immunological reactions and implant rejection.
 The findings of this study will have significant contribution towards knowledge in immunoengineering and biomaterials while providing a long-term solution for treatment of Type-1 diabetes and improve the patients’ quality of life

-• FRQNT Doctoral Research Scholarship (2021 - present)
+• FRQNT Doctoral Research Scholarship (2021 - 2024)

 McGill GREAT Travel Award – for presentation at the 2022 joint symposium of the Society for Biomaterials (SFB - US) and the Japanese Society for Biomaterials (JSB) (2022)